Andy-set-studio/personal-site-hylia/src/posts/keeping-it-simple-with-css-that-scales.md

 ## Utility

 This is a class that does one job and does it well—like a plumber or a tin opener.
 An example of a utility class is a one that centers text or applies some top margin.
 Simple, low-fidelity tools.

 Importantly, it means you can write common CSS and apply it where you need it, rather than repeating yourself over-and-over again.

 ![The heading of the card component has an arrow, showing it has a '.weight-bold' utility](https://res.cloudinary.com/andybelldesign/image/upload/c_scale,f_auto,w_1400/v1568725444/keeping-it-simple-with-css-that-scales/presentation.058_js2tem.png)

 ## Token

-This is actually a utility class, but a specific utility class that implements a design token.
+This is actually a utility class, but a specific utility class that implements a design token and is often generated by a separate tool.

 What’s a design token? they scream: I’ll let my pal Jina explain them, because they invented them!